 The comparative carbon intensity competitive advantage that Canadian minerals and metals have over those produced in many other jurisdictions globally is significant and even if mined off-grid, minerals processed in Canada are among the lowest carbon-intensity in the world.

 SKARN Associates, a consultancy focused on connecting ESG analytics and mineral economics, produces data sets that enable the majority of global production for nickel, gold, iron ore, metallurgical coal, copper and aluminum to be benchmarked on a basis of carbon competitiveness at either the mine site, company or national level.
 Through original research, SKARN has found that Canada produces some of the lowest-carbon intensity minerals and metals globally.

 Two Decades of Engagement

 In response to the Kyoto Protocol, and in support of a credible response to climate change, MAC released its first climate change statement in March 2000.
 In the years that followed, MAC undertook several measures to improve its membership’s performance in energy and greenhouse gas (GHG) emissions management.

-In 2004, MAC and its members launched the TSM initiative, which requires facilities to report their energy use and GHG emissions management performance and to set targets.
+In 2004, MAC and its members launched the Towards Sustainable Mining (TSM) initiative, which required facilities to report their energy use and GHG emissions management performance and to set targets.
 In 2009, MAC also adopted the International Council on Mining and Metals’ Climate Change Policy.
 These industry-wide actions have been complemented by a host of individual member company actions to improve energy and fuel efficiency, reduce GHG emissions, and improve environmental performance.
 They also underscore the mining industry’s long-held recognition that we need to be part of the solution.